-Montana’s three Republican candidates for governor squared off in Billings on Thursday, trading barbs and talking taxes, crime control and job creation.
+Montana’s three Republican candidates for governor squared off in Billings in January, trading barbs and talking taxes, crime control and job creation.

 It was the first time Attorney General Tim Fox, Al Olszewski and U.S. Rep. Greg Gianforte were on stage together.
 The congressman, who leads the pack in fundraising and name recognition having been on the ballot four times in five years, was targeted by his rivals early and often.